 Dr. Doris Ang

-Dr. Doris Ang, a certified Irlen Diagnostician holds a PhD, a Master in Social Science and a BA in Psychology.
+Dr Doris Ang, certified Irlen Diagnostician and Regional Clinic Director, holds a Master in Social Science and a BA in Psychology.
 She was clinically trained in Australia.

 Tan Hui Soon